 - a.
 Unauthorized absence from class/classes, or school - b.
 Truancy; or participation in a "cut day" - c.
 Leaving class/school without proper permission - d.
 Abusing passes to and from classes - e.
 Tardy, over five (5) minutes to class - f.
 External suspension that exceeds five (5) days absence per semester.
-Students will be allowed to earn 100% credit for any work done during the suspension period if under the five (5) day limit.
-(See section G. External Suspension) - g.
+Students will be allowed to earn 100% credit for any work done during the suspension period if under the five (5) day limit. - g.
 Unauthorized absence from detention - h.
-Vacation - i.
-Repeated absences may result in a fine per Burbank Ordinance #7-7-11
+Vacation